-For every data visualization that shows data on your dashboard, there is a corresponding metric set that encapsulates the data that is being visualized, and settings that map various parts of the data visualization to data elements.
+For every data visualization, there is a corresponding metric set that encapsulates the data that is being visualized, and settings that determine what each part of the data is used for by the current visualization.

-Modifying the control's underlying metric set or the mapping settings is done using the Data Analysis Panel.
+Modifying all data-related settings is done using the Data Analysis Panel.
 Contrast this with the Properties window, which you use for customizing the specific visualization such as its appearance, animation, and interactivity.

-If the metric set is checked out to yourself, you can directly add or remove measures and hierarchies from the Data Analysis Panel.
+If the metric set is checked out to you, you can directly add or remove measures and hierarchies from the Data Analysis Panel.
 Use the buttons at the top of the Data Analysis Panel to make other changes to the metric set (including overrides) or the visualization.